PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 Regularly talking to users is an important habit for any product team, but it's wasted without an efficient way to share what you learn.
 At PostHog, we favor interview snapshots.
 Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.com/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), we like snapshots because:

- 1. They're easy to create – 30 minutes maximum if you do them right after an interview.
+ 1. They're easy to create – 30 minutes if you do them right after an interview.
  2. They're easy to digest – no scrolling necessary, just drop a screenshot into Slack.
- 3. They're conversation starters – each individual snapshot triggers lively debate and ideas.
+ 3. They're conversation starters – each snapshot triggers lively debate and ideas.

-In this guide, I'll share how we create user interview snapshots at PostHog.
+In this guide, I'll share how we create user interview snapshots at PostHog – template available as a [JPEG](../images/interview-snapshots/interview-snapshot.jpg), [Figma file](https://www.figma.com/file/iO6kIZ8kXdMudLtu7kSyc5/PostHog-Interview-Snapshot-Template?node-id=0%3A1&t=LDU8ALaROQyfh6JL-1), or on [Google Sheets](https://docs.google.com/presentation/d/1JnewtJmeRHrXPloJzT5nGmXYrBUbaKnN7-k4kYjbo9M/edit?usp=sharing).

 ## Interview snapshots explained